Behind the Scenes in Tallinn - The Phoebus Foundation

 Stanislav Stepashko © Photo courtesy of the Art Museum of Estonia

 A special space has also been dedicated to the work and life of Leonora Carrington.
-The Phoebus Foundation has loaned seven works for this part of the exhibition, and the team of curators and project coordinators has traveled to Tallinn to assist with the preparation and installation of these artworks, which are being shown internationally for the first time here.
+The Phoebus Foundation has loaned seven works for this exhibition, and the team of curators and project coordinators has traveled to Tallinn to assist with the preparation and installation of these artworks, which are being shown internationally for the first time here.

 Special attention has been given to the delicate materials of some artworks, and extensive preparations have been made to ensure the installation proceeds efficiently and safely.
 Careful restoration has been carried out, and special packaging and installation requirements have been applied.
 Furthermore, additional security measures have been implemented to protect the artworks from potential vibrations in the space.